Reducing Extremism

 Here what we would like you to do is have a discussion after each video about how families can be supported, what they need and what can be offered.

-How would you engage with someone who had a son, daughter or family member involved, could you listen, offer support, advice and know where to signpost people to for specialist support?
+How would you engage with someone who had a son, daughter or family member involved?
+Could you listen, offer support, advice and know where to signpost people to for specialist support?

-Supporting families, in 2017 Small Steps helped establish the Exit Hate Trust charity (1197666).
+Supporting families, in 2016, Small Steps helped establish the Exit Hate Trust charity (1197666).

 Dedicated to helping people impacted directly by extremism, Exit's focus is to help individuals leave and families cope with the heartache and trauma of having a loved one involved with extremism.

-If you have a question, need support or just need a talk you can reach out to either ACT Early at - https://actearly.uk/
+If you have a question, need support or just need a talk, you can reach out to either ACT Early at - https://actearly.uk/

-To find out more please visit - https://www.exithate.com
+To find out more, please visit - https://www.exithate.com

-email - info@exithate.org or call 0800 999 1945
+Email - info@exithate.org or call 0800 999 1945

 Families Need Support